craignicholson/docker-quickstart/06_Security/README.md

 1. Hardening features of the kernel and their interaction with underlying containers.

 The ‘attack surface’ is affected by the fact that the **daemon requires ROOT account privileges**, so more care than normal should be applied when changing parameters and/or known secure default configurations.

 Even when ‘trusted users’ are given access to the daemon for control, unknowingly malicious images with ‘docker load’ type commands is a concern.
-The addition of Docker Enterprise Edition features with UCP, DTR, and Docker Content Trust can address some of those risks.
+The addition of Docker Enterprise Edition features with UCP, DTR, and **Docker Content Trust** can address some of those risks.

+> docker load, review this and how I can use to work on a container.

 ### Docker Swarm

 Docker Swarm makes heavy use of the Overlay Network Model

-This model comes prepared with security and support for communication encryption (using the – opt encrypted option when creating the network for use).
+This model comes prepared with security and support for communication encryption (using the –-opt encrypted option when creating the network for use).

-> -opt ecnrypted option
+> -opt encrypted option

 NOTE: This does NOT extend to Windows, where encryption is not supported.
+At least from Docker overlay network.

-## Describe Mutually Authenticated TLS (MTLS)
+## Describe Mutual Transport Layer Security (MTLS)

-Just a passing question...
 What is it?
 Where is it used?

 What is Mutually Authenticated TLS?

-One of the primary goals of Docker Swarm is to be ‘secure by default’; a method to ensure communication within the swarm is implemented.
+One of the primary goals of Docker Swarm is to be **secure by default**; a method to ensure communication within the swarm is implemented.

 Mutually Authenticated TLS is the implementation that was chosen to secure that communication.

-Any time a swarm is initialized, a self-signed Certificate Authority (CA) is generated and issues certificates to every node (manager or worker) to facilitate those secure communications.
+> Any time a swarm is initialized, a self-signed Certificate Authority (CA) is generated and issues certificates to every node (manager or worker) to facilitate those secure communications.

 TLS (Transport Layer Security) was born from the Secure Sockets Layer (SSL) whose name is more well known.
 However, TLS has since superseded its use.
 Although their names are often used interchangeably, TLS provides greater security through message authentication, key material generation, and supported cipher suites.

-Using the temporary certificates that are generated during a swarm initialization, workers and managers can register themselves with the swarm for communication.
+> Using the temporary certificates that are generated during a swarm initialization, workers and managers can register themselves with the swarm for communication.

 Using TLS (Transport Layer Security) provides both privacy and data integrity in communications within the swarm.

 The transaction consists of a two-layer (Record and Handshake) protocol that provides both security and authentication.

-### Key rotation
+## Key rotation

 https://docs.docker.com/engine/swarm/swarm_manager_locking/
 https://docs.docker.com/engine/swarm/swarm_manager_locking/#rotate-the-unlock-key